 Climate and ocean education and communication: practice, ethics, and urgency

-Scope: This special issue comprises research articles that investigate a wide variety of topics, including, but not limited to, the following:
+With respect to the scope of this special issue, we welcome research articles that investigate a wide variety of topics, including, but not limited to, the following:

-• best practices and innovative approaches to climate and ocean education;
+• best practices in and innovative approaches to climate and ocean education and communication;

-• the ethics and geoethics of climate and ocean education, including social justice and equity;
+• the ethics and geoethics of climate and ocean education and communication, including social justice and equity;

-• the role of technology (including artificial intelligence) and new media in climate and ocean education;
+• the role of technology (including artificial intelligence) and new media in climate and ocean education and communication;

-• the intersection of climate and ocean education with other issues, such as biodiversity, sustainable development, and the Sustainable Development Goals (SDGs);
+• the intersection of climate and ocean education and communication with other issues, such as biodiversity, sustainable development, and the Sustainable Development Goals (SDGs);

-• the impact of climate and ocean education on public opinion, policy, and behaviour;
+• the impact of climate and ocean education and communication on public opinion, policy, and behaviour;

-• the integration of climate and ocean education into formal and informal education;
+• the integration of climate and ocean literacy into formal and informal education;

-• the role of geoscience research in advancing climate and ocean education;
+• the role of geoscience research in advancing climate and ocean education and communication;

 • scientific investigation of outreach initiatives targeting different age groups, settings, and approaches;